 The Statistics at a Glance

 The Centers for Disease Control and Prevention (CDC) estimate that each year in the U.S., there are about 1.35 million cases of salmonellosis, with 26,500 hospitalizations and 420 deaths.
 Contaminated food is the source for most of these cases.
-Salmonellosis is the second leading cause of foodborne illness in the U.S., after norovirus, but is the leading cause of hospitalizations and deaths from food poisoning.
+Salmonellosis is the second leading cause of foodborne illnesses in the U.S., after norovirus, but is the leading cause of hospitalizations and deaths from food poisoning.

 There are many different groups, called serotypes, of Salmonella.
 Scientists classify each serotype based on the structures on the bacteria’s surface.
 Some Salmonella serotypes are found in only one kind of animal or in only one place.
 Others are found in many different animals and all over the world.
 The serotypes also differ in how often they cause illness in people and in what types of food and other places they contaminate.
 Some serotypes can cause severe illness in people, while other cause milder illness.
 Scientists have described more than 2,500 Salmonella serotypes, but less than 100 cause most cases of salmonellosis in people.
 Both FDA and CDC consider all serotypes capable of infecting people.